PERSONAL FINANCE |

 DESCRIPTION

-Students will locate available jobs within a simulated city.
-They will then review their resume to determine their qualifications.
-They will then find the jobs for which they qualify based on their experience, education, and available transportation.
-They will apply for and take the highest paying job for which they qualify.
-Students view their pay stub and compare their gross pay to their net pay.
-Since their job does not offer health insurance, students look at the cost of purchasing this on their own.
-Students then look for a better job with health insurance.
-By working at their current job, they gain the experience necessary to get the better job.
+Students will locate available jobs within a simulated city and then review their resumes to assess their qualifications for the open positions.
+Then, students will find the jobs for which they qualify based on their experience, education, and available transportation.
+Next, students will apply for and take the highest-paying jobs for which they qualify.
+Students will view their pay stubs and compare their gross pay to their net pay.
+These jobs will not offer health insurance, so students will look at the cost of purchasing this on their own.
+Students will then look for better jobs with health insurance benefits.
+Students will simulate working at the first jobs as a way to gain the experience needed to get the better jobs.

 LEARNING OBJECTIVES

-• Students will be able to research and compare potential job openings.
+- Students will research, assess, and compare potential job openings.

-• Students will see how experience and education qualify them for different levels of jobs.
+- Students will realize how experience and education qualify them for different levels of jobs.

-• Students will see how payroll taxes and income tax deductions cause their net pay to be less than their gross pay.
+- Students will recognize that payroll taxes and income tax deductions cause their net pay to be less than their gross pay.

 TIME